Quantum Information Dimension and Geometric Entropy: Examples

 Moreover, its information dimension $d_I$ is known analytically:

 where $\alpha = \beta/2\pi$.
-This gives a quantum information dimension $\DD \approx 1.31$ and it allows us to benchmark the numerical procedure we used to compute the information dimension, a necessary reference for cases in which $\DD$ is not known.
+This gives a quantum information dimension $\DD \approx 1.31$ and it allows us to benchmark the algorithmic procedure we use to numerically compute the information dimension, a necessary reference for cases in which $\DD$ is not known.
 To extract the dimensional entropy we look at the estimated zero-point of the curve $H(Z^\epsilon)$ as a function of $-\log \epsilon$.
 The linear fit gives $H_{\DD} \approx 0.25 \pm 0.15$.
 See Fig. \ref{fig:BM_ID}.